 Little is known about all the pitfalls that await you, hearty adventurer, so you will have to rely on your quick wits and fast reactions to stay alive.

 Hearty adventurer?
 Cut the crap, Electronic Arts, the main character of this game is a guy in green tights who thinks he can destroy an ancient evil with a satchel full of rocks.
 Rocks.
 He is not Mega Man or Sonic the Hedgehog.
-In video game high school he was the special ed student who got kicked out of platform jumping class for fighting with a trash can.
+In video game high school he was the D-student who got kicked out of platform jumping class for fighting with a trash can.

 Dark Castle's physics system is constantly bending the laws of time and space to find new ways to kill you.
 For example, if you miss a platform, instead of falling in a smooth arc, you jump forward, pause for a second in midair, and then plummet to your death.
 Moving your character around is basically a virtual pet simulation where you're lucky if he does anything you tell him to.
 Throw in the fact that he can die from falling down the stairs and this may be the worst adventure/rpg ever made.
 And the saddest part is it's not even the best game about dying from falling down the stairs.

 Are there actually people who enjoy this type of game?
 If there are then I sure hope the U.S. government calls them the next time they need a ragtag team of mercenaries to save the world, because they're a hell of a lot more badass than anyone I know.
 The only good thing about Dark Castle is that everyone attempting to play it will suck just about equally, meaning there's nothing separating me from Nintendo virtuoso, Luke Edwards, besides the latter's boyish charm and ability to drink through a straw without injuring himself.

 Just in case you needed reminding that they're evil incarnate, the developers of Dark Castle made it so your character can trip over objects lying on the ground.